NeerCodes/DevOps/README.md

  - **Broadcast** → One-to-all communication.
  - **Multicast** → One-to-many (specific group).
  - **Anycast** → One-to-nearest (used in **CDNs, BGP routing**).

+🔹 **SSH vs Firewall**
+- **SSH** stands for secure shell, SSH is a secure protocol used to remotely access and manage servers or devices over an encrypted connection.
+It ensures secure communication between two systems by encrypting data, providing authentication, Common uses include logging into remote servers, transferring files, and etc.
+Whereas A **firewall** is like a security guard for your network.
+It watches over the data coming in and goes out and decides what to allow or block based on set rules.
+It protects your private network from threats by preventing unauthorized access while allowing safe connections.
+- Both serve different purposes